rithmschool/react_curriculum/Unit-01/03-webpack.md

 ### ES2015 modules

-Before we start learning about ES2015 modules, let's make sure have a proper setup, files and folder structure.
-We will be using an entry file called `index.js` and a file called `index.html` to serve content and a folder called `helpers` with some helper files.
+Before we start learning about ES2015 modules, let's make sure we have a proper setup, including a well-organized file and folder structure.
+We will be using an entry file called `index.js` and a file called `index.html` to serve content, and a folder called `helpers` with some helper files.
 Here is what our folder structure should look like

 ```sh
 .